publisha/publisha.github.io/pages/ID2package.md

 Under Marks and Bleeds, select crop marks and use the Document Bleed settings.

+### What is the slug?

+If your PDF needs it, you might wish to add some notes outside the page but within the print area of the PDF.
+A slug can be added on any, or all sides of the page.

+If you are working on the cover, you may want to add fold marks that align with the spine or even the flaps if your cover includes those.
+The fold marks must be within the slug but outside the document area.

 Once you have the correct settings, use ‘Save Preset’ and give these settings a name.

 [![The package panel shows errors.
 There are none in this file.](/images/2017/07/ID2package/image1.jpeg)](/images/2017/07/ID2package/image1.jpeg)